Promo Code Today: Book Online and Save $35

 15. Anything with Paper Labels

 You must be careful with items that have paper labels, as, during the cycle, the paper and adhesive may come off.
-These pieces will clog the dishwasher drain and disposal system or at least stick on other dishes, creating a messy clean-up problem.
+These pieces will clog the dishwasher drain and disposal system or stick on other dishes, creating a messy clean-up problem.

 Surely, dishwashers are one of the best inventions for any homeowner in a kitchen.
 No matter how old your dishwasher is, follow our advice on what you should never do to get the best out of it and prolong its lifespan.
 Most issues you can face are the result of improper use of it.
-However, if your dishwasher is malfunctioning, do not try to repair it not to make things worse.
+However, if your dishwasher is malfunctioning, do not try to repair it to make things worse.
 Contact the dishwasher technicians at FIX Appliances CA to come to your place, determine the problem and fix it.
-Our representatives are available by phone at 888-242-0777, or you may submit a request online.
+Our representatives are available by phone at 1-888-242-0777, or you may submit a request online.

 Date of page creation: November 29, 2022

-Page update date: January 12, 2024
+Page update date: August 07, 2024

 FAQ: Top Frequently Asked Questions